mrflix/kirby-protocol/README.md

 ## 5. Public Whishlist

-If you like one of the following features and have the time and skills to implement them?
+If you like one of the following features and have the time and skills to implement them:

 - [ ] database support
 - [ ] pagination

-Then contact me so that we won't work on it at the same time and eventually send a pull request.
+Contact me so that we won't work on it at the same time and eventually send a pull request.

 ## 6. License